HydroModPy/HydroModPy/docs/source/theory/notation.rst

      - ``Doptim / L_ref``
      - dimensionless
      - Validity indicator.
-It measures agreement, never correctness: measured on synthetic truth it improves as the bias worsens.
+It measures agreement, never correctness: measured on synthetic truth it improves as the bias worsens, and it improved from 4.58 to 2.21 on one catchment purely because the grid was coarser.
+Two values from different meshes are not comparable.
    * - ``L_ref``
      - Square root of the median cell area over the catchment
      - m
      - The median and not the mean: a few large buffer cells would otherwise set the scale.
+Declaring ``observed_position_accuracy`` floors it, so that refining the mesh stops shrinking the denominator on its own.
+   * - ``L_cap``
+     - Longest downslope descent to the outlet inside the catchment
+     - m
+     - The value a cell whose descent never meets its target saturates at.
+       Counting it as ``+inf`` makes the mean infinite; dropping it moves the support with the calibrated parameter.
    * - ``alpha``
      - Ratio of the mapped network to its own downslope closure
      - dimensionless